King’s PhD Programme in Mental Health Research for Health Professionals

 The Programme Leadership Team (PLT) comprises a director and four co-directors, representing diverse professional and scientific disciplines including psychology (Professor R. Moss-Morris), nursing (Professor A. Simpson), psychiatry (Professor M. Hotopf, Director), social science (Professor S. Hatch) and neuroscience (Professor S. Thuret).

-The PhD supervisors have also been selected across departments from King’s campuses, for their expertise in core areas of relevance to mental health.
+The PhD supervisors have also been selected from various departments across King’s campuses, for their expertise in core areas of relevance to mental health.

-Collectively, the supervisor pool - comprised of health professional and fundamental scientists - provides knowledge in translational neuroscience, digital mental health and social science and policy.
-Our supervisors support a positive research culture and have all signed our code of conduct which highlights our zero tolerance of bullying and harassment, and commitment to fairness.
+Collectively, the supervisor pool - comprised of health professionals and fundamental scientists - provides knowledge in translational neuroscience, digital mental health and social science and policy.
+Our supervisors are fully committed to fostering a positive research culture and have all signed the IoPPN Code of Conduct, which highlights our zero tolerance of bullying and harassment, and our commitment to fairness.

 KCL Wellcome PhD announcement on the Mental Elf Podcast (September 2021).